5 Ways to Support Egg Freezing after 35 through Egg Health & More

-Start taking supplements to support egg health against age-related decline.
+3. Start taking supplements to support egg health.

 - Don’t forget to take multivitamins or prenatal vitamins.
-While you may not be looking to get pregnant anytime soon, many of the vitamins and minerals in prenatal vitamins and women’s multivitamins have been shown to have multifaceted roles in female reproductive processes, too, so it’s not a bad idea to add them to your routine while you prepare for egg freezing.
+While you may not be looking to get pregnant anytime soon, many of the vitamins and minerals in prenatal vitamins - such as iodine, folate and other B vitamins, zinc, Vitamin D and more - have been shown to have multifaceted roles in female reproductive processes, too, so it’s a good idea to add them to your routine while you prepare for egg freezing.

-Avoid environmental toxins like BPA, eat healthy, stay active and get enough, high-quality sleep.
+Avoid environmental toxins like BPA, eat "fertility healthy," stay active and get enough, high-quality sleep.
 All of these have been shown to have a positive effect on fertility, not to speak of your overall physical and emotional health.

 The reality is that eggs we are born with are depleted every month, and what remains loses their pregnancy potential as we age.
-Especially if your ovarian reserve testing comes back with low AMH or high FSH/estradiol, both a sign of low egg count/health, that’s a sign that you may need to move up egg freezing in your calendar.
+Especially if your ovarian reserve testing comes back with low AMH or high FSH/estradiol, both of which are signs of low egg count/health, that’s a signal that you may need to move up egg freezing in your calendar.

 Last, but not least